FISH FOR... PRIVATE DAMS AQUAPONICTS PUBLIC WATERS

 Silver Perch are omnivorous and will thrive in most farm dams.

 They will eat worms and most other aquatic life including weeds.
 Should you add fingerlings in the future the older fish are very unlikely to eat the new fingerlings.
 They readily take artificial food, such as aquaculture pellets, chook pellets or bread.
 Bread or chook foods are not the best of diets for fish but will do in small quantities.
 Aquaculture pellets are a properly balanced diet and fish will thrive on these commercially available foods.
 We often refer to silver perch as "the chickens of the pond".
 That's because they will eat anything a chook will eat.
 This makes them the very best fish to stock in a private dam.
 They are not generally considered predators, rather foragers.
-They will poke around the botom of the pond or dam and find a variety of food such as snail and aquatic worms etc. This is not really the case for Australian bass, barramundi and golden perch.
+They will poke around the botom of the dam and find a variety of food such as snails and aquatic worms etc. This is not really the case for Australian bass, barramundi and golden perch.
 Those fish are considered to be apex predators.
 Only very large dams can support the food chain needed to feed these apex predators.
 Ausyfish does not recommend stocking apex predators in dams less than a couple of hectares.

 Silver Perch that have been fed are very easy to catch, just add a hook to their food!?
 Otherwise use worms fished on the bottom with a very light float.